European shares higher, helped by Wall Street

 The auto sector was up 1.4 percent after figures showed European car registrations surged 11.5 percent last month as a regional market recovery gathered pace.

-The STOXX Europe 600 Basic Resources index turned positive having been the top sectoral decliner in Europe.
+The STOXX Europe 600 Basic Resources index turned slightly positive, after being the top sectoral decliner in Europe.

-Miner and commodity trader Glencore recovered from an early drop, buoyed by a rebound in copper.
-It had been around 8 percent lower in early trade, as a slowdown in demand sent coal prices below levels last seen in the global financial crisis of 2008-2009.
+Miner and commodity trader Glencore was down 0.7 percent in late trading after falling as much as 7.7 percent as a slowdown in demand sent coal prices below levels last seen in the global financial crisis of 2008-2009.

 Europe bourses in 2015: link.reuters.com/pap87v